powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### VoltageLevel

-As in the substations, for each voltage level (considering only the representative voltage level if they are connected by switches) in the CGMES model a new voltage level is created in the PowSyBl grid model with the following attributes created as such:
+As for substations, for each voltage level (considering only the representative voltage level if they are connected by switches) in the CGMES model a new voltage level is created in the PowSyBl grid model with the following attributes created as such:
 - `NominalV` It is copied from the `nominalVoltage` property of the CGMES voltage level.
 - `TopologyKind` It will be `NODE_BREAKER` or `BUS_BREAKER` depending on the level of detail of the CGMES grid model.
 - `LowVoltageLimit` It is copied from the `lowVoltageLimit` property.